Biden swipes at China with memorandum to combat illegal fishing | Law-Order

 "The PRC (People's Republic of China) is a leading contributor to IUU fishing worldwide, and has impeded progress on the development of measures to combat IUU fishing and overfishing in international organizations," the official said.
 "The PRC has a responsibility to uphold these commitments as a flag state and actively monitor and correct ... fishing fleet activities in other countries' waters," she said.

-China's embassy in Washington did not respond immediately to a request for comment.
 China says it is a responsible fishing country that has been cooperating internationally to clamp down on illegal fishing, and that it fishes in relevant EEZs according to bilateral agreements.
+"The U.S. accusation is completely untrue and does nothing to protect the marine environment and promote international cooperation in sustainable fishery," Liu Pengyu, spokesman for China's embassy in Washington, said in a statement.

 Earlier in June, the Philippines accused China of illegal fishing in its EEZ, a complaint backed by the U.S. State Department.
 The U.S. Coast Guard has said illegal fishing has outpaced piracy as the top global maritime security threat, and risks heightening tensions among countries vying for overexploited fishing stocks.